ARNEL2003/ITCC-11.1-Laboratory-4-CODERA/README.md

 # Classic Tic Tac Toe (AWT Edition)

 ## 📝 Brief Description
-This is a simple and colorful desktop Tic Tac Toe game built using Java AWT (Abstract Window Toolkit).
-The game supports two players who take turns placing their X or O on a 3x3 grid.
-It includes all basic game logic such as win checking, draw detection, and a "New Game" button to reset the board.
-The UI has been enhanced with background colors, player highlights, and status updates for a more engaging experience.
+This straightforward and vibrant desktop Tic Tac Toe game was created with Java AWT (Abstract Window Toolkit).
+The game allows two players to alternately place their X or O on a 3x3 grid.
+All of the fundamental game mechanics are included, including win checking, draw detection, and a "New Game" button for board resets.
+To make the user interface more engaging, background colors, player highlights, and status updates have been added.

 Developed by Arnel Enrico Paolo D. Codera for ITCC 11.1 Section A, Lab Activity 4.
 Secret phrase: "Tic Tac Toe is fun!!!"